-This tutorial will give you a flying start to using the μ Tasker on the NXP LPC23XX.
-It can be fully simulated using VisualStudio 6.0 or higher and has target settings for the Keil MCB2300 and Olimex LPC2378-STK evaluation boards.
+This tutorial will give you a flying start to using the μ Tasker on the ST STR91XF.
+It can be fully simulated using VisualStudio 6.0 or higher and has target settings for the IAR STR91XF-EK evaluation board as well as the Raisonance REva board.

-Although there are various ways to work with the LPC23XX, the following method is described in this tutorial:
+Although there are various ways to work with the STR91XF, the following method is described in this tutorial:

-- Programming of the chip is performed using FLASH MAGIC from Embedded Systems Academy (sponsored by NXP) via serial interface - Debugging is performed using IAR Embedded Workbench and the JLink JTAG debugger or using Rowley CrossWorks and GNU compiler with CrossConnect JTAG debugger
+- Programming and configuration of the chip is performed using the CAPs program from ST together with the RLink JTAG programmer from Raisonance. - Debugging is performed using IAR Embedded Workbench and the JLink JTAG debugger